 If you have any doubt about the relevance of your article, please ask me.

 Just putting a vocabulary word from the chapter into a search engine may give you all kinds of crap that you need to sort through.
 If you choose a source that is not from a peer reviewed journal, you will need to spend more time critically evaluating the reliability of the journal, author, and all of the author's ideas, and if you don't completely address the article's shortcomings, you run the risk of propagating bad science.
-Try to avoid blogs and lean towards scientific journals.
+Choose scientific journals over blogs.
 If a blog talks about a newspaper article, go find the newspaper article.
 If the newspaper article talks about an article in a scientific journal, go find the journal article.
 Often the primary source is stuck behind a pay-wall, but not always, so make an effort to find it.

-After you find an article, but before you write your review, you must sign-up for the review on the Blackboard website in the appropriate Section's thread.
-Check first to see that no one has already signed up for that article, and then post a message with subject as the title of the article you will review.
-If two students end up reviewing the same article, the one who signed up first gets credit.
-This is especially important if you are reviewing articles mentioned in the textbook, and probably not important if you find an obscure article.
+After you find an article, but before you write your review, you should sign-up for the review on the Canvas website in the appropriate Q&A thread.
+Check first to see that no one has already signed up for that article, and then post a message with the title of the article you will review.
+If two people review the same article, the person who signed up first gets credit.
+This is especially important if you are reviewing articles mentioned in the textbook.

 One of the requirements of the Critical Review is to give the Background of the article you are reviewing, to explain the context of how this specific information is relevant to the class we're taking.
 In the Background section you are required to cite the textbook.
-Whatever section (or sections) you cite from the textbook, that is the section where you should post your Critical Review.
-If you cite more than one section than it's your choice, but the earlier the better is a good strategy with Critical Reviews.
+Whatever section (or sections) you cite from the textbook, that is the week's folder where you should post your Critical Review.
+If you cite sections covered in different weeks then it's your choice, but the earlier the better is a good strategy with Critical Reviews.

 First Read: How to Review a Scientific Article for My Class